dictadata/storage-junctions/README.md

 ## Related Projects

 [Storage-ETL](https://github.com/dictadata/storage-etl) is command line interface (CLI) for using _Storage Junctions_ library to transfer data between data sources, perform data transformations and manage data schemas.
+Features `Engrams` a data dictionary service to manage data sources and schemas amongst users and applications.

 [Storage-Node](https://github.com/dictadata/storage-node) is a Node.js with Express.js based HTTP server application with extensible API services.
 A plugin framework supports all the base junctions and file systems from _Storage Junctions_ library and custom plugins.
-Features `Codex` a data dictionary service to manage data sources and schemas amongst users and applications.

 [Storage Plugins](https://github.com/dictadata/storage-junctions/docs/plugins.md) List of the various storage junctions and file system plugins that can be used with _Storage-ETL_ and _Storage-Node_.

 ---

 * [Code repository and issue tracker](https://github.com/dictadata/storage-junctions)